Rolf-TES/tes3-data/README.md

 List of all creature IDs, according to Construction Set, from Morrowind, Tribunal and Bloodmoon.

+Advertisings:

+-- Actually contains two lists, one for base Morrowind and other for those who need OpenMW/TES3MP names.

-Advertising: This does not include creatures already dead or from official plugins, such as 'Siege at Firemoth'.
+-- This does not include creatures already dead or from official plugins, such as 'Siege at Firemoth'.